Kanelloss/FinalProject_QuizApp/README.md

    cd QuizAppCF6-Frontend/Quiz-App
    npm install

-4. Configure the database connection string in `appsettings.json`.
+4. Configure the database connection string:

-   Open the appsettings.json file in the backend project folder.
+   Open the `appsettings.json` file in the backend project folder.

    Update the connection string with your database credentials.